TFD

 };

-// You can also think of it as a loop.
+// You could also think of it as a loop:

 zip.[i] = foo.[i] + bar.[i];